 Imagine, his mode of escape is a bicycle.
 What got into him?
 Maybe he did not plan the robbery at all.
 Besides, there was no mention that the robber used a gun in the heist.

 That fact confirms the first observation that he was not ready at all.
-Escaping the scene of the crime using a bicycle without anything to defend himself once pursued?
+Escaping the scene of the crime using a bicycle with nothing to defend himself once pursued?
 He’s insane.
 Unimaginable.
 He’s better off sleeping at home and waiting for food to land on his lap if food will come at all.

-If we examine the police’s response, it appears that they were relatively quick.
+If we examine the police’s response, they were relatively quick.
 Right after the robber escaped the crime scene, they appeared to remedy the situation.
 The robber did not put up a fight.

 What?
 With bare knuckles?
-It doesn’t make sense.
+It makes little sense.

 Narrate the importance of each of the different sections or paragraphs.
 How does the write-up contribute to the overall picture of the issue or problem being studied?